-The council has three contracts which are PFIs or similar in nature and which are accounted for as 'on balance sheet': the Bentley Bridge Leisure Centre, Highfields and Penn Fields Schools, St. Matthias School and Heath Park Academy.
-In each of these contracts the council pays an annual unitary charge over the life of the contract which is allocated between the fair value of the services provided by the operator, interest on the lease liability and repayment of the lease liability which increases annually in line with inflation based on the Retail Price Index.
+The Council has three contracts which are PFIs or similar in nature and which are accounted for as 'on balance sheet': the Bentley Bridge Leisure Centre, Highfields and Penn Fields Schools, St. Matthias School and Heath Park Academy.
+In each of these contracts the Council pays an annual unitary charge over the life of the contract which is allocated between the fair value of the services provided by the operator, interest on the lease liability and repayment of the lease liability which increases annually in line with inflation based on the Retail Price Index.
 These allocations are determined using an accounting model which is derived from the operators' financial close models which includes estimates of the impact of inflation on the unitary charge.

-Bentley Bridge Leisure Centre: In 2006-2007 the council signed a thirty-year contract for a new leisure facility.
+Bentley Bridge Leisure Centre: In 2006-2007 the Council signed a thirty-year contract for a new leisure facility.
 The scheme was for the design, build, funding and operation of a major new regional leisure facility.
 The facility includes a leisure pool with a river run, wave pool and flumes, a 25 metre 6 lane traditional pool, a studio pool, a 140-station fitness suite, a dance/aerobics suite, children's play feature and a café.
 The facility cost £13.3 million and opened on 12 December 2006.
-The facility is operated by Places for People Leisure Limited on behalf of the council.
+The facility is operated by Places for People Leisure Limited on behalf of the Council.
 The contract period is for 30 years, with an end date of 31 October 2036.
-The total amount payable by the council over the life of the contract is £55.2 million.
+The total amount payable by the Council over the life of the contract is £55.2 million.
 Over the remaining life of the project the commitments are:

-Payment for Services £m Interest £m Capital Expenditure/ Capital Redemption £m Total £m Payable within one year 0.7 1.0 0.2 1.9 Payable within two to five years 2.8 3.8 0.9 7.5 Payable within six to ten years 3.3 4.6 2.2 10.1 Payable within eleven to fifteen years 2.6 3.5 4.0 10.1 Payable within sixteen to twenty years - - - - Total 9.4 12.9 7.3 29.6
+Payment for Services Interest Capital Expenditure /Capital Redemption Total £m £m £m £m Payable within one year 0.7 1.0 0.2 1.9 Payable within two to five years 2.9 4.1 1.0 8.0 Payable within six to ten years 3.1 5.1 2.5 10.7 Payable within eleven to fifteen years 2.1 3.1 3.2 8.4 Payable within sixteen to twenty years - - - - Total 8.8 13.3 6.9 29.0

-The following tables below shows the movements on the balances for Property, plant and equipment and the liability over the current and previous year:
+The following tables below show the movements on the balances for Property, plant and equipment and the liability over the current and previous year: